Tim Lovejoy: Early career

 Lovejoy began his television career as a covering VJ for MTV.
 He then joined Planet 24, working as a researcher for The Big Breakfast before going on to produce the show.

 Richard Marson's book celebrating fifty years of Blue Peter also comments that Lovejoy auditioned as a presenter in the 1990s.

 Soccer AM

 Lovejoy began hosting and producing football show Soccer AM on Sky Television in 1996, with Helen Chamberlain.
 He remained on the show for eleven years.

 Following the success of Soccer AM, Lovejoy became a radio DJ, joining Xfm before moving to Virgin Radio, where he briefly presented a Sunday-afternoon show.
 He also hosted Tim Lovejoy and the Allstars, a show similar to TFI Friday, on Sky 1, where he chatted with celebrities, between performances from a variety of bands.

 In 2006, Lovejoy was appointed as the co-host of the car show Fifth Gear on Five for two series.
+He spoke openly about how difficult he found his time on the programme and described himself as feeling like a 'charlatan' during an appearance on the Fuelling Around podcast.
+The episode is almost an hour long but the timestamps 2:30-9:08 cover him talking about his experiences of working on the motoring show alongside podcast co-host Vicki Butler-Henderson.

 Lovejoy announced on 5 June 2007 that he would be leaving Soccer AM after eleven years.